21-Coding/effective-spork/README.md

 # Description
 Money Heist is a 3D project that uses Unity renderer.
 Play as selected custom designed character, choose your weapon inventory and rob a bank!
 Play as lone wolf or with a crew of your own!
+Start out at your own base and plan a heist!

 # MVP
-1. User can navigate map.
+1. User can navigate map with custom built character.
-2. User can collect items from map.
+2. User can collect items from map that will assist them in heist.

 # Getting Started
 I began using 3D components on unity with this tutorial: https://learn.unity.com/project/john-lemon-s-haunted-jaunt-3d-beginner.